 As for most jobs, the rate of pay for a nanny depends on:

-- the nanny’s qualifications and experience
+- what qualifications and experience the nanny has

 - whether the nanny is your employee or an independent contractor